john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise.md

 4. Computationally efficient.
 Gaussian kernels are separable; therefore, large filters can be implemented using many small 1D filters.
 5. Rotationally symmetric, with no directional bias.

 Most fundamentally, the Gaussian filter is based on the Human Visual System (HVS).
-It has been found that neurons create
+It has been found that neurons create similar filters when processing visual information.

 Guassian filters do have certain challenges:

 1. Blurring removes fine detail that may have diagnostic relevance.
-2. Not as effective at removing "salt and pepper".
+2. Not as effective at removing "salt and pepper" noise.
 3. Blurred edges can complicate edge detection.

 ###### Gaussian Filter Performance